clementchaffard/clementchaffard.github.io/aboutme.md

 ---
-layout: page
+layout: post
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: My name in Inigo Montoya
 ---

 My name is Inigo Montoya.
 I have the following qualities: